And How Our MODERN MUSIC GOT ITS SHAPE

 No surprise Just Days After Graduating High School

 He Was Standing On A Stage in California Playing With The Lime liters As Their Guitar And Banjo Player.

 Music Was All he wanted, Day and night.

 Roger Played On The lime liters album “Tonight In Person” at age 18 .
-Soon he was to join The Hot “Chad Mitchell Trio”
+Soon he was to join The very popular and red Hot “Chad Mitchell Trio”

-Then Another earned break came his way, When he ran into “Bobby Darin” And Darrin convinced Roger to move to New York And Go To Work For His publishing co.
+Then a surprise earned break came his way, When he ran into and got to meet “Bobby Darin” And Darrin convinced Roger to move to New York And Go To Work For His publishing co.
 “T.M. music”